and-vil/and-vil/README.md

 - 👀 I’m interested in C/C++, Rust, optimization, and all things database-related.
 - 🌱 I’m currently learning Rust and re-learning C++.
 - 💞️ I’m looking to collaborate on anything that involves DBs, Rust, lower-level code, ML, MLOps, and/or general-purpose utility, such as [Detexify](https://detexify.kirelabs.org/classify.html) or [Shapecatcher](http://shapecatcher.com/), for example.
 - 📫 I have a [LinkedIn](https://www.linkedin.com/in/andy-v/) - feel free to reach out there if professionally interested.
+I have research experience with Convolutional Neural Network hyperparameter training for computer vision, as well as some DS and ML background as both a Math and CS major.

 Project Euler completion status: